David-Langat/Machine-Learning-at-Scale/README.md

 ## Contributing

 Contributions are welcome!
-If you have ideas to extend or improve the project, please fork the repository and submit a pull request.
+If you have ideas to extend and improve the project, please fork the repository and submit a pull request.

 ## License